wollewald/AP3216_WE/README.md

 Wiring for Arduino can be found in AP3216_Module_Wiring.png

-Further details can be found on http://wolles-elektronikkiste.de/ap3216-cjmcu-3216 (sorry, only German language)
+Further details can be found on http://wolles-elektronikkiste.de/ap3216-cjmcu-3216 (now available in German and English)

 Have fun!